Taco Bell: Philippines

 Taco Bell opened its first Philippine branch in October 2004, at the Gateway Mall in Cubao, Quezon City.
-As of 2023 there are some outlets in the Manila/Quezon City area.
+The Philippine franchisee is PPI Holdings, Inc. As of 2026, there are 12 outlets in the country, all in Metro Manila.

 Singapore

 Taco Bell in Singapore existed for a number of years, mostly as combination stores with KFC such as the one that operated at the Funan Digital Life Mall, but in 2008, Taco Bell completely pulled out of Singapore.

 South Korea

 There are currently two locations in Seoul, in the Itaewon and Hongdae districts, which attract the most foreigners and college students.
 The two branches opened in the summer of 2010, Itaewon's branch coming first.
 A Taco Bell had long been a presence at the U.S. Army's Yongsan Garrison, which is off-limits to non-military personnel, and for a time there was a tongue-in-cheek grassroots campaign by non-Korean, non-military foreigners in Seoul to get another Taco Bell location.